meettyj/Web-of-Law_Ranking-System/README.md

 ## What's Next
 Scoring part:
-- Any suggestions?
-Or we may need to some annotation work first.
+- Any suggestions for now?

 Annotation part:
 - Brat or other annotation tool